 - Drinking too much water

-- Snacking; grazing; eating meals too close together
+- Snacking, grazing, and eating meals too close together

 - Emotional eating